Are you looking for a solution on how to change your IP address?

 - If you’d love to use a static IP or choose an IP address, then you need to know the netmask and how ranges of IP address are handled.
 Allocating a static IP address that is incompatible with the netmask or the configuration of your network to a device will prevent the device from communicating properly with the network.

-Reasons to Hide or Change IP Address
+Reasons to Change IP Address

 Your IP address contains certain information about you, which includes: